chiragO9/Rock-Paper-Scissors-Game/README.md

 ## About

 This is my first Python project!
 Started as a two-player game, it now features an AI opponent that makes random moves.
-Challenge the computer and see if you can win!

 ---